-See our Fact Sheet on Burundi for information on U.S.-Burundi relations.
+See the Department of State’s Fact Sheet on Burundi for information on U.S.-Burundi relations.

 Visit the Embassy of Burundi website or the nearest Burundi embassy or consulate for visa information.

-Mandatory Registration: All non-Burundian residents of one year or more are required to register their presence at the main office of the Migration Police -Police de l'Air, des Frontiereset des Etrangers (PAFE) in Bujumbura.
-Contact the PAFE office at +257 22 25 79 00 for more information.
+All non-Burundian residents who intend to stay one year or more are required to register their presence at the main office of the Commissariat Général des Migrations in Bujumbura.
+Contact their office at +257 22 25 79 00 for more information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Burundi.

-See the Department of State’s Travel Warning for Burundi.
+See the Department of State’s Travel Advisory for Burundi.

-Regional terror groups have threatened U.S. and other Western and Burundian interests and are capable of crossing borders to carry out attacks.
+Regional terror groups have threatened U.S., Western, and Burundian interests and are capable of crossing borders to carry out attacks.

-Searches: Security forces have subjected foreigners (including U.S. citizens) to home and car searches.
-Uniformed police are authorized to conduct home searches between 6 a.m. and 6 p.m. only, and must present identification and a warrant.
+Searches: Security forces routinely search vehicles and homes (including those of foreigners and U.S. citizens).
+Residential searches are allowed between 6 a.m. and 6 p.m.; police must present identification and a warrant.
 Report improper searches to the U.S. Embassy.

 For further information:

-Criminal Penalties: You are subject to local laws.
+Criminal Penalties: You are subject to local laws, regardless of your nationality.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Convictions for possessing, using, or trafficking in illegal drugs are severe, and result in long jail sentences and heavy fines.
-You may be taken in for questioning by the police if unable to produce an acceptable form of identification.
+Convictions for possessing, using, or trafficking in illegal drugs are severe and result in long jail sentences and heavy fines.
+You may be questioned by the police if you are unable to produce an acceptable form of identification.

 Photography: It is illegal to take pictures of government buildings, military installations, and key infrastructure such as airports and border controls.
 You could be detained or arrested, fined, and have your equipment confiscated.
 Do not take photos of Burundians without their permission.

 Phone Service: Cell phones are used extensively.
 SIM cards can be purchased locally and used with a compatible cell phone.
-Providers include Leo U-com, Econet, and Onamob.
+Your must present a copy of your ID and/or passport for registering your SIM card.

-LGBTI Travelers: While the law criminalizes same-sex sexual acts with penalties ranging from fines to imprisonment of three months to two years, there have been no prosecutions to date.
+LGBTI Travelers: Burundian law criminalizes same-sex sexual acts with penalties ranging from fines to imprisonment of three months to two years, but prosecutions are rare.
+People have, however, been detained based on their perceived sexual orientation.

 Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.